Italcon Lebanon 2, 1982-84

 The paratroopers of the 2e Régiment étranger de parachutistes of the Foreign Legion (2nd REP) were the first to enter the city, disembarking in the harbour from amphibious vehicles of the Marine nationale and then moving into the suburbs.

-The 19 August 1982, the 2nd REP, managed, at the request of the Lebanese, to allow the departure of the Palestinian contingent, entrenched in Beirut, in the face of the Israeli advance.
+The 19 August 1982the 2nd REP, managed, at the request of the Lebanese, to allow the departure of the Palestinian contingent, entrenched in Beirut, in the face of the Israeli advance.

 The international operation lasts some 20 days, and the contingent withdraws along with the rest of the multinational force on 12 September following.

-But the 14 September 1982 there is the event that will culminate in further clashes and massacres: the newly elected president, Basir Gemanyel, is assassinated in a bomb attack together with 26 Phalangist leaders.
+But the 14 September 1982 there is the event that will culminate in further clashes and massacres: the newly elected president, Basir Gemanyel, is assassinated in a bomb attack along with 26 Phalangist leaders.

 It is at this moment that Israeli forces occupy West Beirut.